+of a kind in the State of New Jersey.
+The Fire Academy operates under the Bureau of the Fire Marshal's Office within the Department of Public Safety and Health.
+Our complex also has the Office of Emergency Management, Hazardous Materials Response Unit and the Middlesex County Urban Search and Rescue Team (USAR).

-ATTENTION NEW JERSEY FIRE DEPARTMENTS C1D82 PEOSH Fire Service Update All classes are half day and begin at 8:30 a.m. and end at 11:30 a.m.
-Public Employees Occupational Safety and Health Please join us for a PEOSH Fire Service Update.
+ATTENTION NEW JERSEY FIRE DEPARTMENTS

+C1D82 PEOSH Fire Service Update

+All classes are half day and begin at 8:30 a.m. and end at 11:30 a.m.

+Public Employees Occupational Safety and Health

+Please join us for a PEOSH Fire Service Update.
 PEOSH representatives from the New Jersey Department of Labor and Workforce Development (Safety) and NJ Dept. of Health will be providing information on what PEOSH Enforcement is looking for when they inspect Fire Departments.
 PEOSH will also provide details on their cooperative services including Consultation and Training which can help you comply with their adopted rules.
+Some topics that will be discussed include:

+- NJAC 12:100 SUBCHAPTER 10 STANDARDS FOR FIREFIGHTERS

+- TRAINING REQUIREMENTS

+- TURNOUT GEAR

+- FIRE APPARATUS

+- RESPIRATORY PROTECTION

+- HAZARD COMMUNICATION

+- CONTROL OF HAZARDOUS ENERGY

+- BLOODBORNE PATHOGENS

+- AND MANY MORE

+There will be time for questions and answers following each training session.

+THURSDAY, MARCH 19 CAPE MAY COUNTY FIRE ACADEMY MONDAY, MAY 4 SOMERSET COUNTY ESTA

+C1D21

+ISO Overview-Fire Suppression Rating Schedule

+NEW

+Instructor: Anthony Zampella, National Water Resources Manager, ISO Community Hazard Mitigation

+All classes begin at 12:30 p.m.

-Some topics that will be discussed include: - NJAC 12:100 SUBCHAPTER 10 STANDARDS FOR FIREFIGHTERS - TRAINING REQUIREMENTS - TURNOUT GEAR - FIRE APPARATUS - RESPIRATORY PROTECTION - HAZARD COMMUNICATION - CONTROL OF HAZARDOUS ENERGY - BLOODBORNE PATHOGENS - AND MANY MORE There will be time for questions and answers following each training session.
-THURSDAY, NOVEMBER 7 BERGEN COUNTY FIRE ACADEMY THURSDAY, NOVEMBER 14 BURLINGTON COUNTY ESTC C1D21 ISO Overview-Fire Suppression Rating Schedule NEW Instructor: Anthony Zampella, National Water Resources Manager, ISO Community Hazard Mitigation Maintaining your Community's ISO rating can result in fire insurance reductions for the properties served by your fire department.
+Maintaining your Community's ISO rating can result in fire insurance reductions for the properties served by your fire department.
 In addition, the classification may be a resource that is used by communities for budgeting and economic development.
 This presentation will provide an overview on how the Fire Suppression Rating Schedule (FSRS) is used to classify your fire protection delivery system and what you need to know to prepare for a survey.
-THURSDAY, OCTOBER 31 BERGEN COUNTY FIRE ACADEMY Classes begin at 8:30 a.m.
-THURSDAY, NOVEMBER 14 BURLINGTON COUNTY ESTC Classes begin at 12:30 p.m.
-PROGRAM PRESENTED BY THE NEW JERSEY DIVISION OF FIRE SAFETY
+THURSDAY, MARCH 19 CAPE MAY COUNTY FIRE ACADEMY SOMERSET COUNTY ESTA MONDAY, MAY 4 PROGRAM PRESENTED BY THE NEW JERSEY DIVISION OF FIRE SAFETY